Potato-Development/funstuff/README.md

 ## License

-Distributed under the Unlicense License.
+Distributed under the GNU General Public License.
 See `LICENSE` for more information.

 ## Contact